pstimpel/MoodDeathStar/README.md

 https://pinshape.com/items/30200-3d-printed-star-wars-death-star

 ## 3D Print the stuff
 Using my Prusa I3Mk3 I printed the 2 shells in 0.15mm.
 The inlays were printed in 0.25mm.
 I was using filament from https://DasFilament.de.
 I used silver for the shells, and anthracite for the inlays.
 The housing for the electronics was printed in "nature", and once I ran out of this filament I was using some silver as well.
+I was printing the Death Star at 150% size.
+The electronic housing does not need any scaling.

 ## Buy the stuff you need (all Amazon links are non profit links and just examples for the stuff I bought)
 1 switch, has to handle 3A or more https://www.amazon.de/gp/product/B012MCQ2QO